john-charles/MVSTool/README.txt

 HOW TO CREATE A JAR...

-  after you have completed the following step, from the project menu select "Create Jar File From Project"
+  after you have completed the previous step:
+    from the project menu
+    select "Create Jar File From Project"

-  then check mark the radio button "jar classes"  and "make executable" under make executable enter "edu.niu.cs.students.mvstool.gui.MainFrame" select where you would like the output jar to be stored and click  ok.
+    then check mark the radio button "jar classes"  and "make executable" under make executable
+       enter "edu.niu.cs.students.mvstool.gui.MainFrame" select where you would
+    like the output jar to be stored and click  ok.

-  If your on unix, go to the output jar and set it's executable bit to on with something like chmod +x mvstool.jar on windows you can skip this step.
+  If your operating system is unix like, go to the output jar and set its executable bit to on. with something like chmod +x mvstool.jar on windows you can skip this step.

-  your done! */
+  your done!